 How to Interpret Regression Output in R?

-To fit a linear regression model in R, we can use the lm() command.
+To fit a linear regression model in R, we utilize the lm() command.

-To view the output of the regression model, we can then use the summary() command.
+To reveal the full statistical details of the fitted model, we then apply the summary() command to the model object.

-This tutorial explains how to interpret every value in the regression output in R.
+This tutorial explains how to interpret every critical value provided in the R regression output summary.

 #fit regression model using hp, drat, and wt as predictors